michalp0lak/Selgen/README.md

 ### Getting started
-These instructions will lead you to copy project and deeploy on your local machine for your use.
+These instructions will show you to how copy project and deeploy it on your local machine.

 ### Platform
 Project is developed in **Python 3** programming language.
 At this moment I expect that analysis will be executed on server with *Windows10* OS.
 So at this moments all instructions stand for *Windows10* OS.